F-said/fs-webdev-assess/readme.md

 # fs-webdev-assess

+AKA "Not-another-pokedex website"

 View, battle, and read about pokemon in this simple site!

-Only contains generations 1 through 3.
+Only contains generation 1.